werty1001/bemgo/README.md

 > \** This map will be updated automatically, no need to change something with your hands!

 ### Advanced HTML
-You can opt out of template engines and write markup on regular HTML, plus an additional plugin is built into the builder, which allows you to load pieces of HTML code, use variables and cycles, as well as conditional constructions, you can learn more about how this plugin works [here](https://www.npmjs.com/package/gulp-file-include).
+You can opt out of template engines and write markup on regular HTML with additional plugin, which allows you to load pieces of HTML code, use variables and cycles, as well as conditional constructions, you can learn more about how this plugin works [here](https://www.npmjs.com/package/gulp-file-include).

 ### BEM marking
 If you don’t like to write BEM code with your hands, then there are several plugins in the build that simplify this task.